 \subsection{Mixed tauopathy}

-Here, we focus on the disease propagation for non-uniform parameters over the brain connectome.
+Here, we focus on disease progression for non-uniform parameters over the brain connectome.
 This is more realistic than the uniform parameters as the presence of heterogeneous density of the ingredients in the brain (e.g., proteins, chemical ions, etc.).
-We consider the parameter values of $b_{2}$ and $b_{3}$ from Table \ref{table:FPV} in all the brain identities (IDs) except some regions mentioned in Tables \ref{table:MBV} and \ref{table:BRBB}.
-Due to the non-uniform parameter values in the brain connectome, a mixture of primary and secondary tauopathies occurs in the network model, called mixed tauopathy.
-This causes different stable coexisting steady-states in the network model, and we divide these into two parts: region ID and region-wise disease propagation.
+We consider the parameter values of $b_{2}$ and $b_{3}$ from Table \ref{table:tab2} in all the brain identities (IDs) except some regions mentioned in \cite{thompson2020,pal2022}.
+The methodology of getting these values is mentioned in \cite{thompson2020}.
+In the network model, a combination of primary and secondary tauopathies, known as mixed tauopathy, arises because of the non-uniform parameter values in the brain connectome.
+This causes different stable coexisting steady-states in the network model, and we divide these into two parts: region ID and region-wise disease progression.